What is Bounce Rate?

-People have a misconception that the bounce rate actually influence the “time spent on the website”.
-To be honest there is no correlation between bounce rate and time spent on website.
+People have a misconception that the bounce rate actually influences the “time spent on the website”.
+To be honest there is no correlation between bounce rate and time spent on a website.

 Sometimes people just spend more time on other pages as they feel that those pages have the information or products they were looking for.